NucleusEngineering/serverless/.journey/tutorial.neos.md

 For our pipeline, we'd have Cloud Build as the trusted party that will sign the container artifacts it creates.
 We can then setup a policy in Binary Authorization, which says something like: "only trust and deploy images built by Cloud Build".
-Finally, the policy is enforced my Cloud Run, so every time a new image gets deployed as a part of a new Cloud Run revision, the presence and validity of a signature created by Cloud Build will be checked.
+Finally, the policy is enforced by Cloud Run, so every time a new image gets deployed as a part of a new Cloud Run revision, the presence and validity of a signature created by Cloud Build will be checked.